gurmitteotia/guflow/README.md

 ### Example 3
-In following example, workflow execution will pause when "ReserveItem" is failed with "NotAvailable" reason and reschedule the lambda function "ReserveItem" on receiving the signal "InventorUpdated":
+In following example, workflow execution will pause when "ReserveItem" is failed with "NotAvailable" reason and reschedule the Lambda function "ReserveItem" on receiving the signal "InventorUpdated":
 ```cs
              ReserveItem <----------------Reschedule
                   |                        |